Kikira7258/password_management_system/notes.md

 # logged in notification?

-# double password for registrationm
+# double password for registration

 # Oauth for Google and Gmail